infovirtuel/Atera-Report-Generator/README.md

 :white_check_mark: Individual tabs for General/Email/SMTP configuration menu

-:x: Each report type (device,snmp,http...) in a tab of the main menu
+:white_check_mark: Each report type (device,snmp,http...) in a tab of the main menu

 :white_check_mark: Cleaner and more modern UI on Windows.